 The Area Development District has been able to assist several communities in packaging financing (grants and loans) to tackle major infrastructure projects.
 The City of Bradfordsville performed a major upgrade to its wastewater treatment plant and is tackling difficult sidewalks and stormwater improvements.
-The city is utilizing CDBG and USDA Rural

-Development funds for the wastewater project and FHA TAPP funds for the sidewalks and stormwater work.
-The City of Caneyville is currently using CDBG and

-USDA Rural Development funding in the replacement of a significant portion of their downtown water main distribution system.
-The existing lines are composed of asbestos cement materials that cause problems with breaks and difficult repairs.
+The city utilized CDBG and USDA Rural Development funds for the wastewater project and FHA TAPP funds for the sidewalks and stormwater work.
+The City of Caneyville utilized CDBG and USDA Rural Development funding in the replacement of a significant portion of their downtown water main distribution system.
+The existing lines were composed of asbestos cement materials that caused problems with breaks and difficult repairs.
 The City of Lebanon is continuing a major water rehabilitation project using SRF monies (EPA) that will provide reliable service far into the future.
-All of the Regional utilities will be formalizing their capital project priority listings again in December 2022.
-A list of past and current prioritized water and wastewater needs can be found at: http://wris.ky.gov/portal/Reports.aspx under the AWMPC Project Ranking Menu.
+All of the regional utilities will be formalizing their capital project priority listings again in December 2022.
+A list of past and current prioritized water and wastewater needs can be located at the following website: http://wris.ky.gov/portal/Reports.aspx under the AWMPC Project Ranking Menu.

 The Area Development Districts and the State continue to review opportunities to improve broadband availability, especially in relationship to job development.
-Offsite work opportunities for rural residents connecting through a broadband line may be viable in some rural areas.
+Off-site work opportunities for rural residents connecting through a broadband line may be viable in some rural areas.
 Wireless service coverage is fairly good in the region with isolated areas of poor reception.